"The curriculum is outstanding and includes a rich emphasis on the arts and sport."

 Key Stage 1 (KS1) and Key Stage 2 (KS2) follow the statutory requirements of the National Curriculum in England.
 The curriculum for the Reception children is derived from the Early Years Foundation Stage framework.
 Our curriculum across school is taught through our bespoke Balshaw Lane Connected Curriculum.
 An overview of the curriculum connectors can be viewed by following the link below.

-There are photos showing our work in computing, music and sport on the Class Pages page in the Children's section.
+There are photos showing our work in computing, music and sport on the Gallery page in the Children's section.

 Balshaw Lane's Connected Curriculum